OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

   4.1 If it is a CT, the execution executes it and return result in EVM.

-  4.2 If it is a MPT, it will wait for other MPT until meet the demand.
+  4.2 If it is an MPT, it will wait for other MPT until meet the demand.
 The details will be described below.

 When a transaction is MPT, Cloak will check the legality of Multi-Party and accept their inputs data.
 Then, Cloak checks the completeness of transaction inputs parameters.
 If not, it can wait